deseven/planets/README.md

 You can get the latest stable build [here](http://deseven.info/soft).

 ## Compatibility
-Tested on Windows XP/7.
-OpenGL version (for Mac/Linux) is not supported right now.
+Tested on Windows XP/7 and OS X 10.9

 ## Usage/Controls
 Specifiy the program argument (0-20) to set the number of planets.